-I remember that first day I was to milk my very first goat.
-Hubs made me a beautiful milk stand.
-I watched a zillion YouTube videos on how to milk goats and sheep.
+I remember that first day I was going to milk my goat, Oleo.
+Hubby made me a beautiful milk stand and I must have watched a zillion YouTube videos on how to milk goats and sheep.
 I even went to a farm and had a sweet Amish farmhand give me a milking lesson.

 I was fully confident and ready to fill my shiny new pail with some tasty milk.